Technology is fun and incredibly helpful, so it’s understandable why most people find it hard to take a break from it.

-I can order my son new sneakers, read an article about groundhogs, and see what my neighbors did on vacation – all within a few seconds and while still in my pajamas.
-20 years ago, in my wildest dreams, I could not have imagined the amount of things I can accomplish just from my cell phone.
+20 years ago, in my wildest dreams, I could not have imagined the amount of things I could accomplish just from my cell phone.

 Technology has radically transformed the way we live today.

 When my eight-year-old son asks me a question like, “Where’s Costa Rics?”, I can look it up with him on his iPad and help him find a map with the answer.

 I can see if my 12-year-old is really where she said she was going by tracking her phone signal.

 I can work from just about anywhere I want to be instead of going into an office.

 Technology allows us to have the world at our fingertips 24/7.

 So, why would we ever want to give that up?

 Well, there are some key reasons why taking a break from technology can be good for our health and well-being.

 Don’t get me wrong – I am not saying we should cancel our cell plan completely.